THE MAYNOOTH BACHELOR OF ARTS (BA)

-- Critical Skills: optional, 1st year only.
+> Critical Skills: 1st year only.
 15 credit course, with a specific focus on developing skills such as effective communication, creative thinking and problem solving - skills that will benefit you in your learning and future employment.

-- Elective Streams: optional, 2nd year only.
+> Elective Streams: 2nd year only.
 10 credit short course outside your main subjects which allows you to expand your university education and broaden your perspective.
 Compatible Electives will depend on the timetable for your choice of subjects in MH101.

-- Erasmus or Study Abroad year after 2nd year: optional.
+> Erasmus or Study Abroad: after 2nd year.
 Graduate with a BA International after four years.

-- We are developing our Experiential Learning programme to include: Community Based Service Learning, Enquiry/Project Based Learning, Undergraduate Research and Community Engagement and Volunteering.
+> Experiential Learning: Community Based Service Learning, Enquiry/Project Based Learning, Undergraduate Research and Community Engagement and Volunteering.

-- If you would like help deciding on your options, the dedicated Programme Advisory Office are there to assist students in making decisions regarding the best combination of subjects to suit them.
+If you would like help deciding on your options, the Programme Advisory Office assist students in making subject choice decisions.

-- A year of study is 60 credits.
-Each Bachelor of Arts subject is 15 credits.
-Students choose four, three or two subjects - maximum of one per group.
+A year of study is 60 credits.
+Each subject is 15 credits

 Group 1: Geography* | German | Law* | Mathematics (Pure - groups 1 & 3)* | Philosophy